 When is the best time for a 360° evaluation?

 There are a variety of theories about where and when it is best to do a 360 evaluation.
-It is common for companies to have a development review every six months, and then there is often a 360 degree survey linked to the salary review.
-Others believe that if you conduct 360 assessments on an ongoing basis, everyone benefits.
+Many companies integrate it into a developmental review every six months, often coupling it with a 360-degree survey aligned with the salary review.
+On the flip side, others believe that if you conduct 360 assessments on an ongoing basis, everyone benefits.

 New employees in particular benefit from repeated feedback sessions because they actively facilitate development.
-More frequent feedback also allows for specific questions related to specific projects, customers, or incidents within the company.
+More frequent feedback means you get to really understand the core of the problem.
+You can tailor your insights to specific projects, customers, or incidents within the company.

-The less frequently feedback is obtained, the greater caution is required when interpreting the results.
+The less frequently feedback you collect feedback, the more attention is required when interpreting the results.
 If feedback is only collected once a year, it might only reflect current conditions that don’t necessarily reflect normal conditions or the average perception of the workforce.
 More regular feedback, however, provides a more realistic overall picture of the manager’s impact through several measurement points.

 How companies are using 360 degree feedback